patience4711/RPI-APS-inverters/README.md

 ## CHANGELOG
 **version RPI-ECU-v2_8**  13 june 2022  upgrade archive
 - repaired a bug in the polling process of ds3 (wrong time value)
+- removed a bug in the powercalculation of ds3

 **version RPI-ECU-v2_7**  08 june 2022  upgrade archive
 - added healthcheck of influxdb